 How to reduce eye floaters naturally

-It can be bothersome when squiggly lines or rings randomly appear in your field of view.
+It can be bothersome when squiggly lines or rings suddenly or even occasionally appear in your field of view.
 Though annoying, these lines or rings (called floaters) are usually benign and do not require medical treatment.

 But if they don’t need medical treatment, is there a way to reduce floaters in eyes naturally?
 While there are some natural treatments for eye floaters that you can try, most only work to reduce the irritation that comes with floaters rather than eliminating them completely.